 The Standards of Cover is a very large document to download.
-You may view it online, or stop by Fire Headquarters, 300 N. Perry St., to view a copy.
+View it online, or stop by Fire Headquarters, 300 N. Perry S.t, to see a hard copy.

 Levels of service analysis

-• Implemented a third full-time medic unit to serve the Founders Village area.
+- Implemented a third full-time medic unit to serve Founders Village

-• Identified the future need for a fire station in the Crystal Valley area.
+- Identified the need for a fire station in Crystal Valley

-• Update the internal standards for the number and type of units responding to a given incident.
+- Updated the internal standards for the number and type of units responding to a given incident

 - Continued work with the Douglas County Regional Communications Center to implement an upgraded computer-aided dispatch system, allowing for a more dynamic fire-dispatching process